 excessive speed, and violation of local laws will not be tolerated.
 Boat drivers who purposefully endanger their passengers and/or other boats on the water during the official tournament period face the possibility of disqualification from the tournament and potential expulsion from the WON BASS tournament trail.

 - Insurance & Liability — It is the sole responsibility of the boat owner to carry and have proof of public liability insurance covering them and their passengers.
 All contestants are required to sign a waiver absolving the

 tournament staff, sponsors, co-sponsors, tournament venues, and their employees from any responsibility for any damage or personal injury sustained because of their participation in the tournament or related activities.

 Contestants are required to have in their possession and upon request provide proof of insurance to the tournament director.
 Failure or refusal to provide proof of insurance upon demand may result in disqualification from the event.

 - Licenses & Registration — Each contestant must have in possession a valid and current fishing license with the appropriate stamps governing the fishable waters of the event.
 Penalty for such an offense is subject disqualification

 for that day’s catch.
 Additionally, contestants must have current, valid registration for their boats to be eligible to fish the event.

-- Lake Closures — There are no off-limits periods for pro and team tournaments, (see posted schedules for specific closed periods or for closed periods preceding the U.S. Open and our Open events).
+- Lake Closures — There are no off-limits periods for WON BASS Open tournaments, (see posted schedules for specific closed periods or for closed periods preceding the U.S. Open and our Open events).
 No angler or

 representative, relative, etc., shall be on the lake in the hours after the day’s weigh-in or before the start of the next day’s activities, except to return directly to a launch site for boat retrieval or other specified action such as motor repair testing as authorized by the tournament authority.